 In some sectors of IT, the idea has persisted that an organization can follow ITIL or DevOps, but never both.
 ITIL is assumed to be for large organizations with a lot of employees and assets, while DevOps is thought to be for more agile startups and scaleups.

 This binary misses much of the story.
 For example, if a team adopts a DevOps philosophy to remove certain ITIL processes that block communication between teams, this effort doesn’t make service management less necessary.
-Essential business functions—such as support and costing—still need to flow through ITIL processes.
+Essential business needs—such as support and costing—should still flow through ITIL processes.
 Alternatively, if an organization is large enough to need a vast number of ITIL processes, it might be the kind of organization that most needs to use DevOps tools.

 Organizations that want to adopt DevOps philosophies likely need to use automation solutions to streamline ITIL, so that ITSM can be maintained while development and operations teams work more closely together, with fewer barriers.